Glossary

 Positioning

-Positioning is the strategic decision of how you want a specific audience to perceive your product, service, or expertise relative to the alternatives available to them — defining the intersection of who you serve, what outcome you deliver, and why you over the alternatives.
+Positioning is the deliberate choice of how you want a particular audience to see your work compared with their other options, the meeting point of who you serve, the outcome you deliver, and why you over the alternatives.

 Practice Building

-Practice building is the ongoing work of establishing, marketing, and growing a professional services practice — the combination of expertise, reputation, client relationships, and operational systems that constitute a sustainable independent consulting or service business.
+Practice building is the ongoing work of starting, marketing, and growing a professional-services business: the mix of expertise, reputation, relationships, and systems that make an independent consulting or service business durable.

 Professional Services

-Knowledge-based businesses — consulting, legal, accounting, training, development — that sell expertise tailored per client.
+Knowledge-based businesses (consulting, legal, accounting, training, development) that sell expertise tailored to each client.

 R